Meena Mahajan

 Meena Bhaskar Mahajan is an Indian theoretical computer scientist and a professor at the Institute of Mathematical Sciences, Chennai.
 Her research includes publications in proof complexity, algebraic circuit complexity, small-space complexity classes, parameterized complexity, and algorithms for planar graphs.

 Education and career

-Mahajan is originally from Mumbai, the daughter of a government accountant.
+Mahajan is originally from Mumbai, the daughter of a government accounts officer.
 She studied computer science at IIT Bombay, receiving a bachelor's degree in 1986 and master's degree in 1988.
 She completed a Ph.D. at IIT Madras in 1993.
 Her dissertation, Studies in Language Classes Defined by Time-Varying Cellular Automata, was supervised by Kamala Krithivasan.

 After joining the Institute of Mathematical Sciences in Chennai as a postdoctoral researcher in 1993, she took a permanent faculty position at the institute in 1994.

 Recognition

-Mahajan was elected to the Indian Academy of Sciences in 2022.
+Mahajan was elected to the Indian Academy of Sciences in 2022, and to the Indian National Science Academy in 2025.
 She is an eminent speaker of ACM India.
-In 2024 she received the J. C. Bose National Fellowship of the Science and Engineering Research Board.
+In 2024 she received the J. C. Bose National Fellowship of the Science and Engineering Research Board, now Anusandhan National Research Foundation.